7 Awesome Things To Do in Chiang Mai

 4. Ride in a Songthaew (Red Truck)

 When you visit Chiang Mai you can’t miss the numerous songthaews, or red trucks, on the roads.
-Songthaews literally translated means “two rows”.
+Songthaews translated means “two rows”.
 They are converted red trucks with two padded bench seats in the bed and act as shared “taxis” throughout the city.

 5. Swim at Huay Kaew Waterfall